junxit/us-congress-bills-112/bill.md

 > To amend the Securities Act of 1933 to specify when certain securities issued in connection with church plans are treated as exempted securities for purposes of that Act.

 ## § 1.
+Short title

+This Act may be cited as the “Church Plan Investment Clarification Act”.

+## § 2.
 Securities Act of 1933 amendment

 Section 3(a)(2) of the Securities Act of 1933 (15 U.S.C.
 77c(a)(2)) is amended—